 That’s because your lawyer will know what you can and can’t have.
 Your lawyer will know how to best present your application to maximise your entitlements.

 Your lawyer will also know if you should NOT be applying for redress.
-The redress scheme is designed to keep things as cheap as possible for all the churches, charities and State governments who are participating.
+The redress scheme is designed to keep things as cheap as possible for all the churches, charities, and state governments who are participating.
 Once you accept a redress payment the door will shut.
-And you’ll never getting another dollar from the institutions.
+And you’ll never get another dollar from the institutions.
 It’s a scheme of last resort.